YangPiCui/ErgonomicVerticalKeyboard/ElectronicsFirmwareAndSoftware/README.md

 ## Wiring up the electronics
 <img src="./Images/dactyl-circuit-diagram.png">

-My wiring is very messy.
-I will have to modify the backplates in EVK v1.2 to house the electronics.
 <img src="./Images/FullWiring.jpg">

-Now that I know how it's wired up, I will redesign the case to use a single controller (maybe Teensy 2.0++) to drive both parts.
+Now that I know how it's wired up, I will redesign the case to use a single controller (maybe with the Teensy 2.0++) to drive both parts.